plagye/my_perceptron/README.md

 # Perceptron Implementation in Python

 This repository contains a Python implementation of Rosenblatt's Perceptron algorithm with a Flask web interface.
 The project demonstrates a simple binary classification model that predicts whether someone is a good business partner, however, by modifying the generate_dataset script you can create a custom dataset for a completely different use case.
+I'm a beginner enthusiast of machine learning and this is a training/portfolio project that will be updated in order to make it more personalized.
+Keep it real fellas

 ## Features
 - Implementation of the Perceptron algorithm from scratch